mojaloop/documentation/vuepress/docs/api/fspiop/v1.1/api-definition.md

 **Figure 66 -- Payee Initiated Transaction using OTP pattern using the asynchronous REST binding**

-### 8.4 Bulk Transactions
+### Bulk Transactions

-The _Bulk Transaction_ pattern is introduced in _Generic Transaction Patterns_.
+The `Bulk Transactions` pattern is introduced in [Generic Transaction Patterns](../generic-transaction-patterns#bulk-transactions).
 On a high-level, the pattern is used whenever a Payer would like to transfer funds to multiple Payees using one single transaction.
 The Payees can be in different FSPs.
-[Figure 67](#figure-67) shows the sequence diagram for a _Bulk Transactions_ using the asynchronous REST binding of the logical version.
-The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.
+[Figure 67](#figure-67) shows the sequence diagram for a `Bulk Transactions` using the asynchronous REST binding of the logical version.
+The process for each number in the sequence diagram is described in [Generic Transaction Patterns](../generic-transaction-patterns#bulk-transactions).

 ###### Figure 67